Azhar-max/manox/PUBLIC_ACCESS_GUIDE.md

    git push origin main
    ```

-### 2. Deploy to Vercel (Frontend)
+### 2. Deploy to Netlify (Frontend)

-1. Go to [vercel.com](https://vercel.com) and sign up/sign in
+1. Go to [netlify.com](https://netlify.com) and sign up/sign in
-2. Click "New Project"
+2. Click "Add new site" → "Import an existing project"
-3. Import your GitHub repository
+3. Connect your GitHub repository
 4. Use these settings:
-   - Framework Preset: Vite
-   - Root Directory: frontend
+   - Base directory: frontend
-   - Build Command: `npm run build`
+   - Build command: `npm run build`
-   - Output Directory: dist
+   - Publish directory: dist

-5. Deploy and note the URL provided by Vercel
+5. Deploy and note the URL provided by Netlify

 ### 3. Deploy to Render (Backend)